LynLynHol/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script mirrors permissions such that the new file called olleh has the same permissions as the file hello This script adds execute permission to all subdirectories of the current directory for the owner,the group owner and all other users without changing regular files
-This script creates a directory with permissions 751in the currently working directory
+This script creates a directory with permissions 751in the currently working directory This script changes the group owner of hello to school